Making Multicultural Visible

 When the children came in next, for Family Art PAUSE, they said they missed the artwork.

-And then one day when I was wondering how to use our latest Handmade Storybook project, Abundance is Bright: Celebrating Goddess Lakshmi and Diwali to create an activity for the participants of AWE (a local weaving program for adults with disabilities) came in for their monthly Art PAUSE, LouLou suggested I have them draw the lotus, the alpona, etc used in the book.
-Which led me to think about how cool it was that as we were at the NMAA celebrating diwali with the public through our bookmaking activity, so many others were celebrating Dia De los Metros, the Mexican Day of the Dead too.
-This year they were both on the same day and one day before it was Halloween.
+And then one day when I was wondering how to use our latest Handmade Storybook project, Abundance is Bright: Celebrating Goddess Lakshmi and Diwali to create an activity for the participants of AWE (Arlington Weaves, Etc., a local weaving program for adults with disabilities) came in for their monthly Art PAUSE, LouLou suggested I have them draw the lotus, the alpona, etc used in the book.
+Which led me to think about how cool it was that as we were at the NMAA celebrating Diwali with the public through our bookmaking activity, so many others were celebrating Día de Muertos, the Mexican Day of the Dead, too.
+This year they were both on the same day, and one day before it was Halloween.
 And that gave me an idea!

-I printed the images of our lotus flower representing Lakshmi and a marigold representing the Mexican tradition.
+I printed images of our lotus flower, representing Lakshmi, and a marigold, representing the Mexican tradition.
 I explained to the Weavers the idea of how we use motifs from nature to commemorate our traditions all over the world.
 I showed them Amar Shekdar’s painting of Lakshmi sitting on the lotus and holding the flowers in her back hands.
-I described the lotus to the group as many had not seen one.
-They also made note of the oranges, yellow, and red colors in the marigolds I had brought in from my garden.
+I described the lotus to the group, as many had not seen one.
+They also made note of the oranges, yellows, and reds in the marigolds I had brought in from my garden.
 They smelled them too.

-Then I taped the images alternatingly to the window from outside.
+Then I taped the images alternately to the window from outside.
 The Weavers used pink chalk markers to trace out the lotus and multiple colors for the marigolds.
-Later, when one woman was coloring in I noticed her sweater was green, the color of holly leaves.
-I asked the group what occasions were coming up and after thanksgiving they said Christmas.
-I shared about holly and asked a staff who was an artist to make a quick drawing.
-I photocopied it and taped holly in between the lotus and marigold.
+Later, when one woman was coloring in, I noticed her sweater was green, the color of holly leaves.
+I asked the group what occasions were coming up, and after Thanksgiving, they said Christmas.
+I shared about holly leaves and asked a staff who was an artist to make a quick drawing.
+I photocopied it and taped her drawing in between the lotus and marigold.
 They colored them green and the berries red.
-When I asked the group if they connected with any of this one person said her dad was Mexican.
+When I asked the group if they connected with any of this, one person said her dad was Mexican.
 When I asked if there were other traditions which use nature motifs a staff who is from Ghana told us about hosanna, the palm leaf they take to church during Easter.
-I made a drawing in my sketchbook for spring time.
+I made a drawing in my sketchbook for springtime.

-The next day the second group came in.
+The next day, the second group came in.
 I had bought new markers.
 We made a second row of lotus, marigold, and holly.
-Passers by smiled and waved at the Weavers working on their artworks and they waved back.
-One Weaver said poinsettias also come during the winter and cherry blossoms also came in the spring and I added them to my sketchbook.
+Passersby smiled and waved at the Weavers working on their artworks, and they waved back.
+One Weaver said poinsettias also bloom during the winter, and cherry blossoms appear in the spring, so I added them to my sketchbook.
 A staff member pointed out that one Weaver needed to sit and work and suggested I tape the designs lower on the window for her.

 Then we did a Dance PAUSE because one of the weavers told me she had started Zumba classes.
-We often mix in movement as working with the hands and with focus for too long gets hard.
 So I played a newly downloaded Puerto Rican album and we danced.
-When they left, those who wanted to be photographed stood on the sidewalk with the flowers behind them and we took silly photos.
-The groups that come in are multicultural themselves so it was a perfect fit!
+When they left, those who wanted to be photographed stood on the sidewalk with the flowers behind them, and we took silly photos.
+The groups that come in are multicultural themselves, so it was a perfect fit!

 What’s in a Name?
 A lot!